newrelic/rusty-hog/README.md

 }
 ```

-## Whitelist JSON file format
+## Allowlist JSON file format

-Some of the scanners provide a whitelist feature.
-This allows you to specific a whitelist file that identifies exceptions
+Some of the scanners provide a allowlist feature.
+This allows you to specific a allowlist file that identifies exceptions
 to each regex pattern that should be excluded from the final output.

-The format for this whitelist file should be a single json object.
-Each key in the whitelist should match a key in the
+The format for this allowlist file should be a single json object.
+Each key in the allowlist should match a key in the
 regex json, and the value should be an array of strings that are exceptions for that regex pattern.
 For example:

 ```json